Azure-Samples/summarization-openai-python-promptflow/README.md

 #### 2.2.3 Provision and Deploy

 - Run this unified command to provision all resources.
 This will take a non-trivial amount of time to complete.
+If you are running in code spaces run `azd auth login` before `azd up`
     ```bash
     azd up
     ```